-Drama students learn about our world through: making (seminars/workshop activities), performance (acting) and appreciating (research, reflection and evaluation of their work and others).
+Drama students learn about our world through: Making (seminars/workshop activities), Performance (acting) and Appreciating (research, reflection and evaluation of their work and the work of others).
 Through learning to be effective collaborators and problem solvers, Drama students will be equipped with the interpersonal skills vital for success in the modern world.